HarshSarsodiya1180/User-Dashboard-App/README.md

 The Account Creation tab will consist of a form for username and password input.

 Features
-1.Responsive
+1. Responsive
-2.User Friendly Design
+2. User Friendly Design
-3.Functional and Clean Design
+3. Functional and Clean Design

 Tech Stack Used:
 1. React JS